 Friday, September 25, 2009

-Personal Musings: The Paradox and Promise of Community
+Essays: Ideas on The Paradox and Promise of Community

 “We form our communities from two needs—the need for self-determination and the need for one another: But in modern society we have difficulty embracing the inherent paradox of these needs.
 We reach to satisfy one at the expense of the other.
 Very often the price of belonging to a community is to forfeit one’s individual autonomy.
 Communities form around specific standards, doctrines, traditions.
 Individuals are required to conform to obey, to serve, “the greater good” of the community.
 Thus inclusion exacts a high price, that of our individual self-expression.
 With the loss of personal autonomy, diversity not only disappears but also becomes a major management problem.
 The community spends more and more energy on new ways to exert control over individuals through endlessly proliferating policies, standards, and doctrines.”